zoracreates/fictionalcolor/src/work/2021-harvardkey-testing.md

 <span>Administrative staff, HUIT</span>
 </blockquote>

-{% image "./src/images/work/2021-harvardkey-testing/hk-password.png", "Report slide showing the issues with password creationg and the recommendations." %}
+<div class="image-wrapper">{% image "./src/images/work/2021-harvardkey-testing/hk-password.png", "Report slide showing the issues with password creationg and the recommendations." %}</div>

 #### 2. Avoiding dead ends
 During our usability test, we observed that after users changed the name on their profile, they did not immediately know how to get back to the profile page to verify the change.
 To solve this problem, I recommended adding a “View Profile” button immediately below the Name Changed confirmation message and emphasized the importance of avoiding dead-ends overall.